amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 #### Data preparation

 * **Select data**
-As mentioned above we're using 3 types of datasets: Crime Data, London geojson, and Population data
+As mentioned above we're using 3 types of datasets: Crime Data, London geojson, and Population data.

 * **Clean data**
-Our data was already cleaned, so the only thing we had to do is after reformatting change the dates from a string into a datetime format
+Our data was already cleaned, so the only thing we had to do is, after reformatting it, change the dates from a string into a datetime format.

 * **Construct data**
-We added calculated metrics such as Total Crime Rate and Average Crime Rate to our datasets
+We added calculated metrics such as Total Crime Rate and Average Crime Rate to our datasets.

 * **Integrate data**